 Radiant Glow Mask - For All Skin Types

 Once you’ve taken a few minutes to unwind, it’s time to take off your face mask.
-This is an important part of the at home facial produce as it means your skin is prepared to move onto the next steps.
+This is an important part of the at home facial procedure as it means your skin is prepared to move onto the next steps.

 That’s why it is important to remain relaxed and calm as you are removing your face mask, and this will also help to ensure that you remain fully immersed in the blissfulness of your at home facial.